ayushmunjal/CurrencyConverter/README.md

 ## Run the Application

-Run `npm start`from command promp.
+Run `npm start`from command prompt.
 Navigate to `http://localhost:4200/` on your browser.